metabase/metabase/docs/users-guide/01-what-is-metabase.md

 ![Browse data](./images/browse-data.png)

-If you connected your database to Metabase during setup, you'll see it listed at the bottom of the homepage along with the sample dataset that Metabase comes with.
+If you connected your database to Metabase during setup, you'll see it listed at the bottom of the homepage along with the sample database that Metabase comes with.
 Click on a database to see its contents.
 You can click on a table to see its rows, or you can also click on the bolt icon to x-ray a table and see an automatic exploration of it, or click on the book icon to go to the data reference view for that table to learn more about it.

 ### Explore your analytics